-when measured 40 ms

-beyond the J POINT, the ST

-segment is elevated > 1 mm.

-This phenonemon is seen

-routinely in the cath lab

-prior to the occurance of ST

-ELEVATION at the J POINT

-during PTCA and STENTING.
+assumes a CONVEX shape.
+When measured 40 ms beyond the J POINT, the ST segment is elevated > 1 mm.
+This phenonemon is seen routinely in the cath lab prior to the occurance of ST ELEVATION at the J POINT during PTCA and STENTING.

-PTCA of the Left Anterior Descending artery (figure B).
+PTCA of the Left Anterior Descending artery (figure B)